 I am by no means a good photographer.
 It is just a hobby that I dabble in, however looking back I can see my photos from a few years ago were poor compared to recently and was thinking what things have I changed.
 Of course my composition has developed a little but beyond that what little things have made a difference.
 Whilst I recently purchased a good camera most of the images on this site come from a phone, even the last tour to Goto Islands 50% of the images were from my phone so it is not simply a case of better camera.

-2. When using the iPhone I use it in panorama mode to produce a very high megapixel image compared to a standard photo.
-This may not apply to every model phone out there but the iPhone in panorama mode is held in portrait position and stiches together automatically images 3 – 4 times the resolution of a regular still image taken with the phone.
+2. When using the iPhone I always use it in sweep panorama mode to produce a very high megapixel image compared to a standard photo.
+This may not apply to every model phone out there but the iPhone in panorama mode is held in portrait position and stiches together automatically 10-20 images 3 – 4 times the resolution of a regular still image taken with the phone.
 Even after cropping it remains a much higher resolution and more detailed image.